 Waste is collected on a weekly basis and each service point is supplied with black bags by the municipality.
 In order to better manage distribution households are encouraged to collect the bags at the Technical offices.
 Prince Albert has three waste removal vehicles: a Kia 2.7l small truck equipped for daily collection of refuse, a 2.7l Kia small truck equipped for garden refuse and a Tractor for the removal of domestic waste in Leeu-Gamka.
 The waste collection in Klaarstroom and Prince Albert Road is managed from Prince Albert.
-A new refuse truck has been purchased and brought into operation in April 2019.
+The new UD truck was taken into operation in April 2019 and worked well.
+A new refuse truck has been purchased and will come into operation in April 2019.
+An additional three operational small delivery trucks were purchased to alleviate the operational pressure on the existing fleet,

 There are five existing mini-transfer stations for garden waste disposal in the North End of Prince Albert.
 These facilities have been fenced during the reporting year, but are not designed nor intended for household waste.
 Unfortunately, they are being used as general waste depots opposed to garden waste depots as it was originally intended.
 The residents of North End do not have large gardens and thus generate insignificant volumes of garden refuse.
 The Municipality uses the CWP program as well as other EPWP programmes to manage the mini-transfer stations.
 Illegal dumping still proves to be a challenge in some of the areas.
+During Covid 19 the CWP workers were not available and the Municipality struggled with illegal dumping and littering.
 Residents are encouraged through the ward committee system to report such transgressions.
+An initiative between the communities and the Municipality led to several community/ municipal co-operative clean up operations that was stopped during Covid-19 but are now re emerging.

 All landfill sites in the municipal area are licensed.
 The landfill sites are prone to smouldering and the Fire Prevention staffing component closely monitors this on all landfill sites within our boundaries.
-Inspections undertaken by the Western Cape Government: Environmental Affairs and Development Planning during the year in respect of the landfill site in Prince Albert indicated that no ethane gas was detected.
+Inspections undertaken by the Western Cape Government: Environmental Affairs and Development Planning during the year in respect of the landfill site in Prince Albert indicated that no methane gas was detected.